| Title: | Use LaTeX Expressions in Plots |

 The returned object, one of "expression" (default, returns a plotmath expression ready for plotting), "character" (returns the expression as a string), and "ast" (returns the tree used to generate the expression). |

 Returns a plotmath expression by default.
-The output
+The output parameter

 can modify the type of the returned value.

-If more than one string is specified in the input
+If more than one string is specified in the input parameter, returns a

 list of expressions.